MusediJony/EDSA_Regression-predict/README.md

 The report features the general procedure of introduction, body and conclusion about the predict/competition, along with the necessary and/or general procedure to conduct a Regression applied project.

-I had built 4 different regression models: Linear, Regression, Lasso and Random forest.
+I had built 4 different regression models: Linear, Ridge, Lasso and Random forest.

 I chose Random forest as the best performing model due it it giving me the lowesr RMSE score out of all four.
 Do note however, for that to be achieved, I had to perform hyperparameter tuning, or else it would be the worst performing model.